Wyf09140/tcv_volunteer_data_automation/README.md

 3. 🖥️Go to Extensions → Apps Script to open a new Apps Script project.

 ### b.
 Configure the Apps Script ⚙️
-1. 📝Paste the provided **Sample Apps Script Java** into the script editor.
+1. 📝Paste the provided **Sample Apps Script JavaScript** into the script editor.
 2. 🔄Replace the endpoint URL and Bearer Token with your own.
 3. 📊Customize the columns to match the data schema from Galaxy Digital and your Google Sheet.
 4. Set up and configure a trigger to automate data pulling.